certat/intelmq-extensions/README.md

 ## Usage

 Install the package on the machine or virtualenv, where you have the IntelMQ, using `pip install intelmq-extensions`.
-Then, it's enough to just declare the bot's module pointing to this package, e.g. `intelmq_extensions.bots.collectors.xmpp`
+Then, the bots will be available as any other IntelMQ bot in the Manager as well to import using `intelmq.bots.*.certat` namespace, e.g.
+`intelmq.bots.experts.certat.vulnerability_lookup.expert`

 ## Documentation